 The Metro South Transfer Station handles the disposal of debris from the Adopt-A-Road Program.
-They recently brought to our attention a concern that unknown substances (hazardous materials) placed in the blue Adopt-A-Road trash bags might be getting disposed with general trash at the transfer station.
+They recently brought to our attention a concern that unknown substances (hazardous materials) placed in the Adopt-A-Road trash bags might be getting disposed with general trash at the transfer station.

-The Clackamas County Adopt-A-Road Program would appreciate your help in keeping unknown substances out of the blue trash bags.
+The Clackamas County Adopt-A-Road Program would appreciate your help in keeping unknown substances out of the trash bags.
 These known or unknown substances could include: paint, paint thinners, oils, solvents or unmarked containers such as milk jugs that are filled with unknown substances or liquids.

 We hope the special handling of unknown substances will not be a burden to you.
 Thank you in advance for all your good work and commitment to this program!